jxhnthan/john/_posts/2023-11-21-passwordgenerator.markdown

 ## What's the rationale?
 I wanted to create a web application capable of swiftly generating robust passwords without the need to rely on external websites.

+## How did I deploy?
+Deployment of the Web Application was done through [Vercel](https://vercel.com/), which is completely free.